Qualified teacher status: Gaining QTS or QTLS

 The Teaching Regulation Agency in England and Education Workforce Council in Wales, maintain all registrations, as well as issuing QTS certificates.

 QTS is technically recognised only in the country it was awarded (England or Wales), but teachers can normally apply for QTS in other home countries relatively easily.
 QTS gained in England is automatically recognized in Wales and vice versa.
 QTS is also recognised by many other countries once the relevant paperwork has been completed, though many countries place a lot of importance on the route to QTS (such as requiring a PGCE, whilst not accepting the GTP).
 Teachers trained outside England and Wales must also apply to be awarded QTS if they wish to teach in these countries.

-After having been awarded QTS teachers must normally still pass an induction period (previously called 'probation') - normally their first year of teaching.
-Teachers who have gained QTS but have not yet completed the Induction period are known as NQTs.
-NQTs who fail the induction still retain their QTS, but cannot teach in state-run schools.
-The induction period normally lasts a year (three school terms).
+After having been awarded QTS teachers must normally still pass an induction period (previously called 'probation' or the 'ECT' period) - normally their first two years of teaching.
+Teachers who have gained QTS but have not yet completed the Induction period are known as ECTs.
+ECT's who fail the induction still retain their QTS, but cannot teach in state-run schools.
+The induction period normally lasts two years (six school terms).